Yugal308/Email_crawler/README.md

 5. Once processing is complete, a results CSV file (`results.csv`) will be automatically downloaded by your browser.
 6. The downloaded CSV will include the original website names and links, plus new columns for "emails" and "phone numbers" found on each site, separated by semicolons.

-## Important Notes

-*   **Crawling can be slow:** Depending on the number of websites and the depth of crawling, the process can take a significant amount of time.
-The current implementation crawls the initial page and linked pages *on the same domain*.
-*   **Error Handling:** Basic error handling for file uploads and individual website crawling is included.
-Errors during crawling a specific site will be noted in the "error" column of the output CSV.
-*   **Resource Usage:** Crawling uses system resources (CPU, RAM) and bandwidth.
-Running many websites concurrently might impact performance.
-*   **Website Variability:** Website structures vary greatly.
-While the crawler uses regex and looks at standard link types, it may not find all contacts on every site, especially if they are embedded in images, dynamic content, or unconventional formats.

 ## Development